 \section{Abstract}

-We consider the Top-$K$ selection problem, which aims to identify the largest-$K$ elements from an array.
+We consider the Top-$K$ selection problem, which aims to identify the largest $K$ elements in an array.
 Top-$K$ selection arises in many machine learning algorithms and often becomes a bottleneck on accelerators, which are optimized for dense matrix multiplications.
-To address this problem, \citet{chern2022tpuknnknearestneighbor} proposed a fast two-stage \textit{approximate} Top-$K$ algorithm: (i) partition the input array and select the top-$1$ element from each partition, (ii) sort this \textit{smaller subset} and return the top $K$ elements.
-In this paper, we consider a generalized version of this algorithm, where the first stage selects top-$K'$ elements, for some $1 \leq K' \leq K$, from each partition.
-Our contributions are as follows: (i) we derive an expression for the expected recall of this generalized algorithm and show that choosing $K' > 1$ with fewer partitions in the first stage reduces the input size to the second stage more effectively while maintaining the same expected recall as the original algorithm, (ii) we derive a bound on the expected recall for the original algorithm in \citet{chern2022tpuknnknearestneighbor} that is provably tighter by a factor of $2$ than the one in that paper, and (iii) we implement our algorithm on Cloud TPUv5e and achieve around an order of magnitude speedups over the original algorithm without sacrificing recall on real-world tasks.
+To address this problem, \citet{chern2022tpuknnknearestneighbor} proposed a fast two-stage \textit{approximate} Top-$K$ algorithm that: (i) partitions the input array into equal-sized chunks and selects the top-$1$ element from each partition; and (ii) sorts the resulting \textit{smaller subset} and returns the top $K$ elements.
+In this paper, we generalize the first stage so that each partition selects the top $K'$ elements (for $1 \leq K' \leq K$).
+Our contributions include: (i) an expression for the expected recall of this generalized algorithm under random partitioning, and a demonstration that choosing $K' > 1$ with \textit{fewer partitions} in the first stage more effectively reduces the input size to the second stage while maintaining the same expected recall as the original algorithm; (ii) a bound on the expected recall of the original algorithm as a function of the algorithm parameters that is provably tighter by a factor of $2$ than the bound reported by \citet{chern2022tpuknnknearestneighbor}; and (iii) an implementation of our algorithm on Cloud TPUv5e that achieves approximately an order of magnitude speedup over the original algorithm without sacrificing recall.